pytorch/serve/examples/cpp/aot_inductor/bert/README.md

-This example uses AOTInductor to compile the [google-bert/bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased) into an so file which is then executed using libtorch.
+This example uses AOTInductor to compile the [google-bert/bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased) into an so file (see script [aot_compile_export.py](aot_compile_export.py)).
+In PyTorch 2.2, the supported `MAX_SEQ_LENGTH` in this script is 511.

+Then, this example loads model and runs prediction using libtorch.
 The handler C++ source code for this examples can be found [here](src).

 ### Setup
 1. Follow the instructions in [README.md](../../../../cpp/README.md) to build the TorchServe C++ backend.